Economy of Kazakhstan: Economic growth and GDP

 According to the World Bank, Kazakhstan's economy grew by 5.1% in H1 2023, driven by exports and fiscal stimulus.
 GDP is projected to grow by 4.5% in 2023 and subsequent years, aided by new oil production coming on-stream.

 Kazakhstan's economy recorded an average real GDP growth rate of 3.0% in the decade to 2022, above the 2.5% average for Eastern Europe.
 In 2022, real GDP growth was 3.3%.
 The official estimate for Kazakhstan's GDP was $512 billion at the end of 2022 in purchasing power parity terms.

 The country devalued its currency by 19% in February 2014.
 The country experienced a slowdown in economic growth from 2014 sparked by falling oil prices and the effects of the 2014 Russo-Ukrainian War.

-The Government of Kazakhstan signed a Framework Partnership Agreement with IBRD, IFC, MIGA on 1 May 2014; according to this Agreement the World Bank will allocate US$2.5 trillion to Kazakhstan, for the diversification of the economy and reaching the sustainable development.
+The Government of Kazakhstan signed a Framework Partnership Agreement with IBRD, IFC, MIGA on 1 May 2014; according to this Agreement the World Bank will allocate US$2.5 billion to Kazakhstan, for the diversification of the economy and reaching the sustainable development.

 The World Bank report shows that Kazakhstan, as of 2015, reached the level of an upper-middle-income country with a GDP of US$170 billion.

 Another 22% devaluation occurred in August 2015.

 Foreign direct investment increased 30 percent in 2015 in Kazakhstan's agricultural industry and 80 percent in the country's petroleum products sector.

 In 2016 Kazakhstan's economy started to recover from the crisis caused by low oil prices and the tenge devaluation.
 According to the Minister of National Economy of Kazakhstan, in nine months of 2016 the GDP growth reached 0.4%.
 Sectors of economy that experienced the highest growth included construction (6.9%), agriculture (4.9%), and transport sector (4.0%).

 The GDP per capita in current US$ in Kazakhstan declined by about 40% between 2013 and 2017.

 Kazakhstan was ranked 25th out of 190 countries in the World Bank's Doing Business 2020 report.
 The country improved its position by 3 points, from 28 to 25, in the 2020 ranking compared to the previous year.
 This placed Kazakhstan ahead of countries such as Iceland (26th place), Austria (27th place), Russia (28th place), Japan (29th place), etc.

 Kazakhstan has prioritized the development of non-oil sectors of economy, which accounted for 85% of the country's economic growth in 2019.

 The biggest growth in 2020 occurred in the automotive industry (+53.6%), pharmaceuticals (+39.7%), processed metal products (+19.5%), mechanical engineering (+16.5%), as well as in light industry (+16.4%).
 The industries in the service sector that demonstrated growth included construction (+10.7%) and information and communications (+8.2%).

 The World Bank reported that Kazakhstan's economy recorded a gross domestic product (GDP) growth of 3.2% in 2022.
 This was a part of the trend where the economy was projected to grow by 3.9% in 2023, driven mainly by the hydrocarbons sector and increased oil production.